Published in Private Air, Luxury Homes Magazine

 Woven circa 1950, a finely crafted Persian Kashan sits in seating area amid a modern art collection.
 Kimberly Hopper Interior Designs

-Some rugs woven prior to 1925 also fall into this category, as they are either damaged, chemically washed, quite irregular in shape, made with garish or fugitive dyes or are simply uninspired works.
+Some rugs woven prior to 1925 also fall into this category, as they are either damaged, chemically washed, quite irregular in shape, made with garish or fugitive dyes, or are simply uninspired works.
 They have negligible collectible value.

 LEVEL 6- REPRODUCTION— TYPICALLY POST 1960 TO THE PRESENT

 Mostly either reproductions or adaptations of traditional Persian designs, these are by far the most widely available Oriental rugs today.
-Although the pieces may be labeled with Persian rug names whose designs they evoke, almost all are woven in India, China, Pakistan, Turkey, Egypt and Romania.
+Although the pieces may be labeled with Persian rug names whose designs they evoke, almost all are woven in India, China, Pakistan, Turkey, Egypt, and Romania.
 Their weavers have no genealogical or cultural connection to the patterns they produce.
 Thanks to their hand-woven construction and a wide range of colors to complement modern decors, they can be enjoyed as durable home furnishings.
-Although the craftsmanship of the finest reproductions may be superior some Level 5 Decorative rugs, the artistic inspiration and individuality that gave an Oriental carpet enduring value are simply not present.
+Although the craftsmanship of the finest reproductions may be superior in some Level 5 Decorative rugs, the artistic inspiration and individuality that gave an Oriental carpet enduring value are simply not present.

 From a multi-country weaving industry, handmade rugs offer designs loosely based on Persian pattern language and offer trendy colors.